Sébastien Ogier: 2013

-2014: Confirming with a second title
+2014

 Sébastien Ogier cautiously considers that a title is harder to defend than to win.
 However his victory in the Rallye Monte-Carlo confirmed his leading position in WRC at the start of the 2014 season.
 Unlike in 2009 this legendary rally was part of the WRC, which made it a very special moment for the reigning World Champion.
 Despite a wrong tyre choice on day one, he impressed with his climb in the standings and entered Monaco as a winner.
 Icing on the cake, the start was given in his native town of Gap and the first part of the race was back in the Hautes-Alpes.

 Ogier made a mistake during Rally Sweden hitting a snowbank while leading and retrograded to the 20th position.
 His determination eventually led him to the 6th final place.
 His revenge came as soon as Rally Mexico: he took the lead in the first leg and increased his margin until finishing with a big margin on his opponents.
 He also won the Power Stage and was back at the lead of the championship in front of Latvala.

 Sébastien Ogier managed to increase his overall lead on his teammate on the next round, Rally Portugal.
 He took the overall victory and won the Power Stage again, while Latvala went off the road.
 Rally Portugal was again synonymous of a win for the Frenchman - the fourth one for him on this round, which brought him closer to Markku Alen's record of five successes.
 Conversely Rally Argentina is one of the rare rallies of the season (with Rally Poland) where Ogier never won.
 In very hard conditions, he took second place and the Power Stage win.
 He was back on the top step of the podium in Italy, despite a tough first leg in which he had to open the road and sweep a slippery sandy surface.
 In Poland, he won both the rally and the Power Stage, to get a 50-point lead in the championship.